-The history of Formula 1 in Russia continues - Sochi Autodrom has successfully hosted the second Russian Grand Prix.
-The competitions were held at the highest level and justified the highest expectations, confirming its status as one of the best rounds of the season.
+The second Russian Grand Prix was held at the highest level and justified the highest expectations, confirming the status of one of the best rounds of the season.

-Over four days of the race weekend 149 thousand people came to the most modern circuit in the Eastern Europe, and on Sunday, 11 October, 62 thousand people witnessed the final session in the stands and the Olympic Park.
-These figures show a growing interest of the fans towards Formula 1 and demonstrate that motorsport in Russia is quickly developing.
+Over the four days of the race weekend, Sochi Autodrom has been visited by about 150 thousand people.
+These figures show a growing interest of the fans towards FORMULA 1 and demonstrate that motorsport in Russia is quickly developing.

-The race was won by British driver of the Mercedes AMG Petronas F1 Team Lewis Hamilton, Sebastian Vettel in a Ferrari finished second, while Sergio Perez, a Sahara Force India F1 Team driver, came home in third.
-Russian driver Daniil Kvyat finished fifth.
+The race was won by British Mercedes driver Lewis Hamilton, Sebastian Vettel from Ferrari finished second with Sergio Perez driving for Force India coming home third.
+Russian Red Bull driver Daniil Kvyat finished the race fifth.

 The 2015 FORMULA 1 RUSSIAN GRAND PRIX became the main motorsport event of the year in the country and one of the most prominent sporting events.
-Over 350 journalists, among whom there were representatives of the largest Russian and international news agencies such as Reuters, Associated Press, AFP, F-Sport, Interfax and many others, came to the race.
-The Grand Prix was broadcast live by Russiya 2, Sky Sports, RTL, Canal + and other accredited TV companies.
-Media praised the high level of organisation and the quality of the media services.
+Over 350 journalists, including representatives of major Russian and international news agencies, came to the race.
+Media representatives praised the high level of organisation and the quality of the media services.

-The best Russian specialists and international experts with an extensive experience in the delivery of Grand Prix were involved in the organisation of the event.
+The best Russian and international experts with an extensive experience in the delivery of Grands Prix were involved in the organisation of the event.
 More than 1,200 volunteers from 17 countries, including Russia, China, India and Canada, worked with the guests of the 2015 FORMULA 1 RUSSIAN GRAND PRIX.
-About 500 volunteers were involved in the opening ceremony, which culminated in the performance by 75 dancers.
+About 500 volunteers were involved in the opening ceremony, which culminated in a performance by 75 dancers.